stewartvhr/hello-world/Deep_Learning_Projects/Project_TV_Script_Generation/README.txt

-This is a project from the Udacity Deep Learning course that generates a new tv script for the show 'Seinfield' based on an existing script.
+This is a project from the Udacity Deep Learning course that creates and trains an LSTM - based neural network to generate an original tv script for the show 'Seinfield' based on an existing tv script.

+Seinfeld_Scripts.txt is the data used to train the LSTM - based neural network.